 It can take years of trial and error to understand that certain do’s and don’ts of parenting aren’t as effective for your ADHH daughter, even if those methods work for other girls.
 All of this can feel isolating, but you and millions of other parents and their girls are not alone.

 A proactive approach to parenting girls with ADHD can create the best possible outcome for her overall wellbeing.
-To be a proactive parent means building a positive and empowering connection with your child, with the goal of bringing out the best version of herself with patience, mindfulness and unconditional love.
+To be a proactive parent means building a positive and empowering connection with your daughter, with the goal of bringing out the best version of herself with patience, mindfulness and unconditional love.

-As parents, we owe it to our child to take a deeper look into her current thought processes and to place ourselves into her shoes.
+As parents, we owe it to our daughter to take a deeper look into her current thought processes and to place ourselves into her shoes.
 Being a girl with ADHD is no easy feat, especially with the modern pressures that girls face as they grow into independent women.

 We’ll delve into some key points about becoming a proactive parent and what it means for you and your parenting a daughter with ADHD.

 5 Simple Tips to Understand a Daughter with ADHD

 If you have a daughter with ADHD, it can be an overwhelming and emotional journey.
 Although I can’t give you everything you need to know to make parenting a daughter with ADHD easy (it will never be easy), these simple strategies and tips can help make the ADHD parenting journey just a bit easier.

 Take One Step at a Time in Your ADHD Journey

 This is a common phrase but rings true when it comes to guiding our daughters with ADHD.
 Her brilliant mind is buzzing with innovation, creativity and new ideas, even if she does seem quiet and reserved.
 With so many potential roads in life, it can become overwhelming for a child with ADHD to lay a proper foundation of measurable goals.